appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

   </iframe>
 </div>

-*Example:* If you want to set up a multi-step form for lead creation with three tabs – one for basic info, another for lead details, and a third for company information:
+*Example:* If you want to set up a multi-step form with three tabs:

 1. Add and rename tabs as required.
-In this example, rename Tab 1 to `Basic-Info`, Tab 2 to `Lead-Info`, and Tab 3 to `Company-Info`.
+For example, rename them to `BasicInfo`, `LeadInfo`, and `CompanyInfo`.

 2. Drop a Form widget for each tab and add relevant widgets like Input, Select, inside the form.